Scrooge: A Christmas Carol: Plot

-Scrooge then meets a joyful giant called Present, surrounded by tiny flying creatures called Cheerlings, who wants to show Scrooge how to live life ("I Like Life").
-He shows Scrooge how Fred will spend Christmas.
-Fred loves his uncle due to being told of the kindness of Scrooge's sister Jen and how much they loved each other.
-He is then shown how the Cratchit family will spend Christmas in their small home with poor health but will go forth with happiness by being thankful for what they have, especially Tiny Tim ("The Beautiful Day").
+Scrooge meets the second visitor, a joyful giant called Present, who wants to show Scrooge how to live life.
+He shows Scrooge how Harry will spend Christmas.
+Harry loves Scrooge due to being told how much he loved Jen.
+He is then shown how the Cratchit family will spend Christmas in their small home with poor health but will go forth with happiness by being thankful for what they have, especially Tim.

-Soon, Scrooge meets the last visitor called Yet to Come, who shows Scrooge the future where Tom Jenkins leads a celebration of expressing gratitude to Scrooge ("Thank You Very Much").
-At first, Scrooge thinks he's being praised, but Prudence soon finds out they are celebrating his death.
-Scrooge learns the truth after finding out that Tiny Tim has died and the Cratchit family is devastated.

-Upon seeing that only a few people have attended his funeral including an elderly Prudence and a few men (including Tom, who, alongside another man, came to mock Scrooge's death), Scrooge is given an example of what his afterlife will be like with heavy chains if he does not change his greedy ways.
-Devastated, Scrooge makes a vow that he will change for the better if it means that Tiny Tim will live.
+Scrooge meets the third visitor called Yet to Come, who shows Scrooge the future where Tom leads a celebration of expressing gratitude to Scrooge.
+Scrooge thinks that he is being praised, but Prudence discovers that they are actually celebrating his death.
+Scrooge learns the truth after discovering that Tim has died.
+Only a few people attend his funeral including Prudence and Tom, who, alongside another man, came to mock Scrooge's death.
+Scrooge is given an example of what his afterlife will be if he does not change his greedy ways.
+Shocked, Scrooge vows that he will change his greedy ways if Tim will still live.

-Finding out it is Christmas, Scrooge, who finally accepted Isabel's new life and family, spreads joy to his associates.
-With his place decorated for a Christmas party and everyone in attendance, he gives Harry a doll that Jen once made him, makes Cratchit his business partner, gives a donation to the charity workers, and erases Tom's debt.
-He also promises Tiny Tim that he will be able to seek medical help with his father's pay rise.
-Scrooge then celebrates Christmas with his new assortment of companions. ("I'll Begin Again").
+Discovering that it is Christmas, Scrooge accepts Isabel's new life and has his place decorated for a Christmas party.
+With everyone who he invited in attendance, he erases Tom's debt, he gives a donation to the charity and Harry a Santa Claus doll that Jen made him when they were children, and he promotes Cratchit to be his new business partner.
+Scrooge then celebrates Christmas with his assortment of companions.